Needs vs. wants

 A common trap here is to take on more than one buy now, pay later scheme at the same time.
 With these products, the risk isn’t just what you borrow, it’s how many plans you’re juggling.
 And not all of these products are FCA regulated.
 Take your time to make sure this is right for you.
 It’s also important to note that while most buy now, pay later options are available interest-free, late or missed payments could result in added interest and fees.

-If you choose to buy now pay later, keep an eye out for payment reminders, usually sent to your email, or add calendar reminders for payment dates.
+If you choose to buy now, pay later, keep an eye out for payment reminders, usually sent to your email, or add calendar reminders for payment dates.
 Another example is buying a new sofa.
 Now you might definitely need one, but that particular style you’ve been eyeing – is it a want or a need?
 Home purchases can get complicated emotionally.
 We might feel pressure to keep up with others or to get the best item we can because of past bad experiences.
-But the crucial question is: are the monthly finance payments affordable, not just now, but a year from now and all the way until the term is up?
+But the crucial question is: Are the monthly finance payments affordable, not just now, but a year from now and all the way until the term is up?

 It’s also important to understand how flexible the loan is.
 What would happen if you needed to end the agreement early?
 For example, if you couldn’t keep up with payments or your situation changed?
 Would there be penalties or extra costs?
 Make sure that you read the small print.
 Loans like these are another case where the organisation selling you the item often benefits from you taking on debt.
 They get the profit from selling, sometimes upselling you a sofa, and they might also profit or get a commission from selling you the loan to pay for it.
 If you must take out a loan for a big purchase like this, then you may be able to find one from another lender at a cheaper price.